 The concept!
 It is about just bringing history to life.
 Apart from storytelling it is the actors at Walking Sydney who bring history to life and make this the most exciting walking tours in Sydney!

-Mathew performs the role of Jack Delaney and James Maguire on the Sydney walking tour ‘The Bloke & The Larrikin’.
+Mathew performs the role of Jack Delaney and James Maguire on The Rocks Tour with ‘The Bloke & The Larrikin’.

 “I was always living in imaginary worlds, for as long as I can remember.
 Having a younger brother only, and living isolated on a farm with little technology, allowed me to play continuously well into my teenage years.
 Then once we moved to the city, I still wanted to play - but more and more it was because I wanted to understand every type of person in the world and why they do what they do.
 This is when I started to become involved in acting, initially with stage shows.